cerner/terra-framework/packages/terra-navigation-prompt/docs/README.md

   const resetWithStaticText = () => {
     checkpointRef.current.resolvePrompts({
       title: 'Pending Changes',
-      message: 'Data will be lost if this action is taken',
+      startMessage: 'Data will be lost if this action is taken',
       rejectButtonText: `Return`,
       acceptButtonText: 'Continue without Saving',
+      buttonOrder: 'acceptFirst',
     }).then(() => {
       // User decided to continue
       setContentKey({ contentKey: !state.contentKey });